marcosflp/django-boilerplate/README.md

 ## Deployment

 Automatically deploy this project to Heroku!
-The "Deploy to Heroku" button enables users to deploy apps to Heroku without leaving the web browser, and with little or no configuration.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### How it works

+The "Deploy to Heroku" button enables users to deploy apps to Heroku without leaving the web browser, and with little or no configuration.
+There are four conf files required to deploy this project:

 #### `app.json`